 Make sure the questions are about the clients and what they want.
 Keep in mind that learning about their dislikes and the things they don’t need can be almost as useful as learning about the things they do like or need, especially if they’re unsure of what they want.

 As you learn more about the clients, let the details jog your creativity.
 Help them get a clearer picture of what they like, or at least what they don’t like, by using pictures.
-Visual aids help clients communicate things they’re having trouble describing.
-Look at catalogues and photos on blogs.
-Show clients a mix of trendy styles and classic elements and make note of what catches their eye.
+Visual aids help clients communicate what they’re having trouble describing.
+Look at catalogs and photos on blogs.
+Show clients a mix of trendy and classic interior decorating styles and make note of what catches their eye.